roubachof/Maui.Nuke/Maui.Nuke/ReadMe.md

 Moreover, once installed, it is completly transparent to the user, you use your `Image` views just like before, all the work is done under the hood.

-This project is using the [NukeProxy](https://github.com/roubachof/NukeProxy) library, which is a Swift .net6 proxy to the nuke native library.
+This project is using the [NukeProxy](https://github.com/roubachof/NukeProxy) library, which is a Swift proxy to the nuke native library.
 The new binding and the packaging has been done by the great @cheesebaron.
 Hail to the Cheese!

-Current version of the Nuke library is 10.3.1.
+Current version of the Nuke library is **12.8**.

 ## Installation

+### Basic Setup

 ```csharp
 public static MauiApp CreateMauiApp()